dwgan/www.stacc.top/index.md

 title: Home
 ---

-Hi there, welcome to the technical zone of Automation Competence Center, belonging to STMicroelectronics.
-Our work mainly focus on smart industrial, smart home, and smart building automation.
+Hi there, welcome to the technical zone of **Automation Competence Center**, belonging to **STMicroelectronics**.
+Our work mainly focus on **smart industrial** and **smart home, building automation**.

-# **Smart Industrial**

-Our mission is design more system solution for customers using our ST's products including MCUs (e.g. STM32 serials), converters (e.g. DC-DC, signal converter).
-One of serials that we recently focus on is STKNX.
-KNX is a international standard protocol in smart home automation field, which provides a full standard from physical layer to application layer.
-The full standard allow easy use without considering the compatibility of the products, realizing plug and play.
+Our mission is design more system solution for customers using our ST's products including but not limits of MCU, MPU, wireless connectivity, converter, sensor, and etc.

 Here are some topics that I recently focus on